CompuTec/computec-docs/docs/wms/user-guide/transactions/new-stock-counting/plugin-installation.md

 ![AE](./media/general-settings-ae.webp)

-Log in to the AppEngine Administration panel using the following address: http://localhost:54000/webcontent/uaa/webapp/Index.html.
+Log in to the AppEngine Administration panel using the following address: `http://localhost:54000/webcontent/uaa/webapp/Index.html`.

 ![AE](./media/app-engine-administration-panel.webp)

-## Plugin installation
+## Plugin Installation

 Go to the Plugins tab and then click the Install Plugin button: